Current vortices in hexagonal graphene quantum dots: Methods

 When studying the nanoflake without contacts, we write the Green's function as

-where $\mu > 0$ is a broadening parameter and $i = \sqrt{-1}$.
-All relevant results in this work are obtained by means of the above equations coupled to the tight-binding model described in the previous subsection.
-We used the value $\mu = 0.0025\, eV$ for the broadening parameter.
+where $\mu > 0$ is a parameter and $i = \sqrt{-1}$.
+All relevant results in this work were obtained by means of the above equations coupled to the tight-binding model described in the previous subsection.
+We used the value $\mu = 0.0025\, eV$.
+For more information on the role of the parameter, $\mu$ see \cite{schmitteckert2010calculating}.
 Equation \eqref{Gnocontact} will be used to evaluate the LDOS without any influence of the contacts.
-To evaluate the LDOS taking into account the presence of the contacts, we can use the complete Green's equation given by \ref{green}.
-The code to perform the calculations was written in Python and for the visualization of the LDOS and current patterns we used Mayavi \cite{ramachandran2011mayavi}.
+To evaluate the LDOS taking into account the presence of the contacts, we can use the complete Green's equation given by \eqref{green}.
+The code to perform the calculations was written in Python, and for the visualization of the LDOS and current patterns we used Mayavi \cite{mayavi}.